 - Entrepreneur targeting global ICT markets

-Eligibility to apply to the Master level degree programme requires: a Bachelor’s (or a higher) degree in an equivalent field and at least three years (36 months) of relevant work experience to be completed after finalizing the Bachelor degree.
+Eligibility to apply to the Master level degree program requires a Bachelor’s (or a higher) degree in an equivalent field and at least three years (36 months) of relevant work experience to be completed after finalizing the Bachelor degree.

 Any work experience must have been obtained no later than 31 July 2017 for the spring application period.
 Work certificates must have a start and an end date of employment and a brief job description.
 If the applicant has worked part-time, the work certificate must clearly indicate the number of work hours per month.
 Part-time work will be converted into full-time equivalents such that 150 hours or 20 full working days (at least 7 hours per day) correspond to one month of work.
 Work experience does not have to be continuous or obtained working for the same employer.
 Work experience will only be accepted if it is verified by a certificate provided by the employer.